ONE LAST SUMMER

 “A hidden past, a dangerous love and a voice to reach across the ages”.
 A title from best-selling author Catrin Collier.
 Allenstein, East Prussia, 1939 – Charlotte von Datski’s parents hold a glittering ball to celebrate her eighteenth birthday and announce her engagement to a Prussian count.
 But Hitler is about to plunge the world into war… Soon, Charlotte will be forced to leave behind her beloved homeland and flee to England carrying a secret that both strengthens and torments her.

-Is a book based on my Prussian born mother & grandmother’s wartime diaries and recommended reading on the Holocaust Day Memorial website.
+ONE LAST SUMMER, Is a book based on my Prussian born mother & grandmother’s wartime diaries and recommended reading on the Holocaust Day Memorial website.
 An old woman returns to her wartime home after fifty years in exile.
 There, she relives the one great love of her life and faces the demons that have haunted her for over half a century.

 I have always been fascinated by my family history and from an early age wanted to know how ordinary German men and women could allow the monstrous Nazi regime to take control of their country.
 And, after seeing the footage taken at the Nuremberg rallies, how the entire population could go into denial after the war and attempt to wipe Nazi history from the record books.
 However, I was one of a generation that was not allowed to ask questions.
 If we ever dared, we were met with a stony silence.